programminghistorian/ph-submissions/lessons/sentiment-analysis.md

 from nltk.sentiment.vader import SentimentIntensityAnalyzer

 ```
 We also must enable Python to use this code with our particular set of code.
-Even though we have all the instructions we need in the NLTK library, Python likes to bundle these instructions into a single object (our Sentiment Analyzer tool) that our program can access.
-SentimentIntensityAnalyzer is a *class*, which is a blueprint that instructs Python to build an object with a special set of functions and variables.
-In our case, we want to build a single object, our sentiment analyzer, that follows this blueprint.
-To do so, we run SentimentIntensityAnalyzer() and assign the output - our brand-new sentiment analyzer - to a variable, which we will name 'sid'.
+Even though we have all the instructions we need in the NLTK library, Python likes to bundle these instructions into a single [`object`](https://en.wikipedia.org/wiki/Object-oriented_programming) (our Sentiment Analyzer tool) that our program can access. *SentimentIntensityAnalyzer* is a [`class`](https://docs.python.org/3/tutorial/classes.html), which is a blueprint that instructs Python to build an `object` with a special set of `functions` and `variables`.
+In our case, we want to build a single `object`: our sentiment analyzer, that follows this blueprint.
+To do so, we run *SentimentIntensityAnalyzer()* and assign the output - our brand-new sentiment analyzer - to a variable, which we will name '*sid*'.

 ```

 # next, we initialize VADER so we can use it within our Python script